sjhuang26/jeffrey-website/hugo/content/project/codotype.md

 title: Codotype
 link: https://codotype.io
 timeframe: 10th grade
-team: me and someone else at RCOS (wrote 1 code-generation module out of about 3)
+team: me and someone else
-status: ongoing
+status: not-ongoing
-description: A developer tool for generating boilerplate code.
-learned: React, best practices for project structure
+description: automatic template-code writing
 ---
-Codotype is a developer tool for generating frontend and backend boilerplate code.
-The project is still ongoing.

-Currently I have written the module that generates React code; in the process, I learned how to use React.
-Furthermore, as my team member has several years of job experience, he showed me many best practices for structuring and organizing apps that I had not seen before.
+Codotype automates the writing of "template code" in various programming frameworks.
+I focused on writing the module for React, while my teammates focused on other frameworks such as Vue.

+This was my first exposure to React, and I learned how it works, proper project structure, and best practices.
+I worked with someone much older than I was, who taught me many coding tactics that I had never seen before.

+In addition, I learned about the various applications of templating languages like EJS.